cis3296f23/Connect4_SpeechRecognition/README.md

 4. Run `main.py` to launch the Connect4 with Speech Recognition game.

+### or

+1. Simply download and run the Connect4.exe file!

+## How to Update Executable File

+1. In PyCharm make sure project is up to date with most recent changes.

+2. Install the pyinstaller package:

+    ```bash
+    pip install pyinstaller
+    ```

+3. In the Terminal run the command:

+    ```bash
+    pyinstaller main.py --onefile --name Connect4
+    ```

+4. Executable file should be located in the dist/ folder of the project.

 Your feedback and contributions are highly valued.
 Let's make Connect4 with Speech Recognition a memorable and enjoyable experience for everyone!